Jan 6 hearings: What have we learned from the committee so far?

 Mr Stepien, whose planned in-person appearance at the hearing was nixed after his wife went into labour, was one of a number of Trump aides who testified that they’d told the then-president not to declare victory on election night because many swing states were still in the process of counting a record number of postal ballots.

-Another Trump campaign aide, Jason Miller, also testified that he’d told Mr Trump it was too early to say whether he’d succeeded in his re-election bid for him to claim to have won on election night.
+Another Trump campaign aide, Jason Miller, also testified that he had told Mr Trump it was too early to say whether he had succeeded in his re-election bid for him to claim to have won on election night.

 Yet Mr Trump decided to do so anyway and told aides that he would go “in a different direction” than the one they advised.